simonepri/sudoku-solver/readme.md

 and the benchmarking suite can be found in [`src/test/java/sudoku`][source:test] and [`src/benchmark`][source:benchmark] respectively.

-Build the project, run the unit tests and run the cli.
+Build the project, run the unit tests and run the CLI.
 ```bash
 # On Linux and Darwin
 ./gradlew build